piouson/kubernetes-bootcamp/README.md

 The other type of update strategy is [Recreate](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#recreate-deployment), where all Pods are killed before new Pods are created.
 This is useful when you cannot have different versions of an app running simultaneously, e.g database.

 - [`deploy.spec.strategy.rollingUpdate.maxUnavailable`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-unavailable): control number of Pods upgraded simultaneously
-- [`deploy.spec.strategy.rollingUpdate.maxSurge`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-surge): controls the number of additional Pods, more than the specified replicas, created during update
+- [`deploy.spec.strategy.rollingUpdate.maxSurge`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#max-surge): controls the number of additional Pods, more than the specified replicas, created during update.
+Aim to have a higher `maxSurge` than `maxUnavailable`.

-> Aim to have a higher `maxSurge` than `maxUnavailable` \
+> A Deployment's rollout is only triggered if a field within the Pod template `deploy.spec.template` is changed \
-> Scaling down a deployment to 0 is another way to delete all resources associated while keeping the deployment and ReplicaSet config for a quick scale up when required.
+> Scaling down a Deployment to 0 is another way to delete all resources, saving costs, while keeping the config for a quick scale up when required

 ```sh
 # view the update strategy field under deployment spec